jinyoung-lim/ar_capstone/README.md

 ## Architecture

 ## Issues
-* The heading/rotation when `walk(:to)` begins is not realistic.
-Make Doggo look to the point where
+* The heading/rotation when `walk(:to)` is not realistic -> Make Doggo look to the point where it is going
-* More realistic Doggo with animation/rigging
+* Only one animation plays.
+Implement walk and sit animations for more realistic Doggo with animation/rigging
 * Occlusion does not work (cannot play 1-person)